National Science Foundation

 Grant in 2021

-Dextrous Robotics is a robotics company established in 2019 and based in Memphis, Tennessee.
-The firm specializes in developing AI-enabled robots designed for warehouse operations.
-These robots assist in various tasks, including loading and unloading pallets, trucks, and containers, as well as material picking, sorting, and storage.
-By providing advanced automation solutions, Dextrous Robotics aims to enhance the efficiency and effectiveness of logistics processes for its clients.
+Dextrous Robotics is a robotics company founded in 2019 and based in Memphis, Tennessee.
+The company specializes in developing artificial intelligence-enabled robots designed for warehouse operations.
+Its robots are capable of managing various logistics tasks, including loading and unloading pallets, trucks, and containers, as well as material picking, sorting, and storage.
+By providing automation solutions, Dextrous Robotics aims to enhance operational efficiency in warehouses, enabling clients to optimize their logistics processes.

 EndoShunt